termoshtt/ocipkg/README.md

 - You can distribute your binary including static or shared library through OCI registry, e.g. GitHub Container Registry, by your own authority.
   - Optionally, support container signing in [sigstore/cosign][cosign] way.
-- Users can download your binary without container runtime.
+- Users can download your binary without container runtime, e.g. docker or podman.
 - Integration to linking libraries.
-Users can link same library specified by image name and tag.
+Users can link same library specified by image name and tag everywhere.

 How to use
 -----------